Energy and Emissions

 Specification of controlled education, way of implementation and compensation for absences

 Lessons are held in computer laboratory.
-Seminars are mandatory, One absence is allowed.
-Semestral project finished is necessary to gain credit and to be admitted to oral exam.
+Seminars are mandatory, a semestral paper is necessary to gain credit and to be admitted to oral exam.

 Type of course unit